Top

 Tracking Tools for Echocardiogram and Vascular Imaging Data

 We hope these tools will help patients track the timing of and pertinent data from their cardiovascular imaging, including echocardiograms, MRAs, and CTAs.
-We believe it is important for patients to be empowered and partners in their healthcare.
+It is crucial for patients to be empowered and partners in their healthcare.
 You and your physicians should fill out this information together to help track aortic and arterial dimensions that show aneurysmal disease or dissections.
-Tracking data over time can help document stability or growth of vasculature and ensure timeliness of appropriate imaging.
+Tracking data over time can help document the stability or growth of vasculature and ensure the timeliness of appropriate imaging.

 Tracking Tools Packet